ucsb-cs24-f24/cs24-f24/_lab/lab06.md

 ```

 **Example with prefixes not in alphabetical order**

-*Let prefix.txt be a file that contains the prefixes: “two”, “xyz”, “xxx”, and “a”.
+*Let prefix.txt be a file that contains the prefixes: “two”, “xyz”, “xxx”, and “a”*

 ```
 ./runMovies input_100_random.csv prefix.txt
 ```

 should produce the output

 ```